eclipse-californium/californium/README.md

 # Interop Server

-A test server is running at <a href="coap://californium.eclipse.org:5683/">coap://californium.eclipse.org:5683/</a>.
+A test server is running at <a href="coap://californium.eclipseprojects.io:5683/">coap://californium.eclipseprojects.io:5683/</a>

+(Note: that changed from "californium.eclipse.org" on the 9th.
+December 2020.
+All 2.x demo- and plugtest-clients must therefore use the new destination "californium.eclipseprojects.io" explicitly!)

 It is an instance of the [cf-plugtest-server](https://repo.eclipse.org/content/repositories/californium-releases/org/eclipse/californium/cf-plugtest-server/2.6.0/cf-plugtest-server-2.6.0.jar) from the demo-apps.
 The root resource responds with its current version.

-More information can be found at [http://californium.eclipse.org/](http://californium.eclipse.org/).
+More information can be found at [http://www.eclipse.org/californium](http://www.eclipse.org/californium) and technical details at [https://projects.eclipse.org/projects/iot.californium](https://projects.eclipse.org/projects/iot.californium).

 Another interop server with a different implementation can be found at [coap://coap.me:5683/](coap://coap.me:5683/).